-Similar to the changes proposed to be made to the RWA and Capital worksheets of the Summary schedule, proposed changes to the Regulatory Capital Transitions schedule would be made to better align the collection of regulatory capital components with proposed revisions to the FR Y-14A and proposed revisions to Schedule RC-R of the Call Report.
-The OCC proposes (1) aligning the definitions of the items on the Capital Composition worksheet to be consistent with the FR Y-14A; (2) modifying the RWA General worksheet to align with proposed revisions to the FR Y-14A, including changing the name to Standardized RWA and modifying, removing and adding items for a net increase of 15 items; (3) modifying, adding and removing items on the Advanced RWA worksheet to align with the Advanced RWA worksheet on the Summary schedule, for a net increase of 21 items; and (4) revising the Leverage Exposure worksheet in accordance with proposed changes to the supplementary leverage requirement, for a net increase of ten items.
+Similar to the changes being made to the RWA and Capital worksheets of the Summary schedule, changes to the Regulatory Capital Transitions schedule will better align the collection of regulatory capital components with revisions to the FR Y-14A and proposed revisions to Schedule RC-R of the Call Report.
+The OCC is (1) aligning the definitions of the items on the Capital Composition worksheet to be consistent with the FR Y-14A; (2) modifying the RWA General worksheet to align with revisions to the FR Y-14A, including changing the name to Standardized RWA and modifying, removing and adding items for a net increase of 15 items; (3) modifying, adding and removing items on the Advanced RWA worksheet to align with the Advanced RWA worksheet on the Summary schedule, for a net increase of 21 items: and (4) revising the Leverage Exposure worksheet in accordance with changes to the supplementary leverage requirement, for a net increase of ten items.